A healthy life starts with a healthy body. We believe that one of the best ways to reconnect with your body is to use it to its fullest potential.

 DBT brings together the concepts of acceptance to change as a means of encouraging effective behavioral choices and increasing the potential to achieve goals.
 This therapeutic approach has been adopted to treat substance abuse disorders where drug use is seen as a form of self-harm.

 Addicts with weak methods of coping and an inability to regulate their emotional state are at a very high risk of relapse.
-Furthermore, addicts frequently have long histories of relapse and unresponsiveness to multiple treatment attempts.
+Furthermore, addicts frequently have long histories of relapse and are unresponsiveness to multiple treatment attempts.

 - Emotional Regulation